msalehisedeh/ISelect/README.md

 # Welcome to ICon Select!

 Have you ever wanted to have an easy to use component that looks exactly (almost) like a select tag with the added benefit of showing icons instead of words?
-Have you wanted to transform a select tag into a more meaningful dropdown when it comes to have a list of images to pick?
+Have you wanted to transform a select tag into a more meaningful drop-down when it comes to have a list of images to pick?
 If so, then welcome to Icon Select!

 **NOTE:** Starting with version 1.1.0 this library is compatible with Angular 6+.

+**NOTE:** Starting with version 1.2.1 you need to import this library through @sedeh/icon-select.

 [Live Demo](https://iselect.stackblitz.io) | [Source code](https://github.com/msalehisedeh/iselect/tree/master/src/app) | [Comments/Requests](https://github.com/msalehisedeh/iselect/issues)

-# Version 1.2.0
-It was brought to my attention that some users have trouble using my components in their angular 6 environment.
-Since I had only updated few dependencies when moved to Angular 6, I am thinking dependencies are causing issues.
-So, for this release, I am updating all dependencies to what Angular 6 applications are expecting to have.
-Please let me know if this is fixing or not fixing any issues you are facing.

-# Version 1.1.0
-Updated libraries to become compatible with Angular 6+.

-# Version 1.0.0
-Compiled with AOT option and resolved issues.

-# Version 0.0.1
+## Dependencies

 ```javascript
 MODULE: